The Fashion Law Institute returns to Silicon Valley

 A $250 deposit is due with the application for either edition or both Bootcamps.
 The deposit is applied toward the program cost and is non-refundable once accepted into the program.
 We look forward to receiving your application!

-There are a number of places to stay throughout the city, but there are special rates available for Fashion Law Bootcamp attendees at two great hotels: the Hudson and the Empire.
-Details are provided in the admittance letter!
+There are a number of places to stay in New York, San Francisco, and surrounding areas.
+In New York, there are special rates available for Fashion Law Bootcamp attendees at two great hotels: the Hudson and the Empire.
+Details are provided in the admittance letter.